FidMe/RNPokemonTest/README.md

 ### Get started !

--   Clone this repo (do **not** fork it)
+- Clone this repo
--   Install react native & ruby if you haven't (any version will do fine, just edit the .ruby-version file with the proper version)
+- Create a new branch
+- Setup your environment by follow the [official documentation](https://reactnative.dev/docs/set-up-your-environment)
--   Run `yarn up && yarn android`
+- Run `yarn install && yarn android`

 ### The challenge